Are you planning to build a web application? Which one are you going to use - NestJS or ExpressJS?

 For building fintech and streaming applications, ExpressJS is better suited.
 This is because live streaming is complex with multiple levels of data streams and Express can efficiently handle asynchronous data streams.

 Both ExpressJS and NestJS are popular web development frameworks that are easy to learn and get started.
 They both have their pros and cons.
 So, choose the one that is best suited for your project.
-We hope the above differences and the use cases have given you enough information to make your decision.
+We hope the above differences on ExpressJS vs NestJS and the use cases have given you enough information to make your decision.